silpasreeni99/WLEM-app-WASTE-LESS-EAT-MORE/README.md

 Instructions:
 1.Clone the repository onto your desktop.

-2.Run the emulator and check out how the app works.(It was designed for androidwith specifications:Nexus 6 API 23) 3.In case you have any doubt as to how the app functions,refer to the WLEM APP PRESENTATION pdf provided.
+2.Run the emulator and check out how the app works.(It was designed for android with specifications:Nexus 6 API 23)

+3.In case you have any doubt as to how the app functions,refer to the WLEM APP PRESENTATION pdf provided.